 TOL stands for Time Oriented Language.
 It's a programming language focused on statistics, time series analysis and stochastic processes.

 TOL is a declarative language based on two key features: simple syntactical rules and powerful set of extensible data types and functions.

 It's written in C/C++ and available under the GNU GPL License Version 2.

 I develop websites since 1999.
 Most of them have been acquired or integrated into other services.
-The last with public access was Witmeet.
+The last one still active is Witmeet.

 Willing to Meet.

-MySQL was used as a 2nd layer data store solution to backup Redis and was the main store for non-Redis related data.
+MySQL is used as a 2nd layer data store solution to backup Redis and is the main store for non-Redis related data.